nuex/zodiac/README.md

 * a simple, easy to use templating system
 * supports custom helpers written in awk
 * configuration, meta, helpers, etc. can be added as you need them
-* convert your markup using any external command that accepts a unix pipe (smu, asciidoc, discount, rst2html, etc)
+* convert your markup using any external command that accepts a UNIX-style pipe (smu, asciidoc, discount, rst2html, etc)

 ## SYNOPSIS